redis/redis-doc/topics/indexes.md

-**Note**: Using the `ZREVRANGEBYSCORE` it is possible to query range in reversed order, which is often useful when data is indexed in a given direction (ascending or descending) but we want to retrieve information in the other way.
+**Note**: Using the `ZREVRANGEBYSCORE` it is possible to query range in reversed order, which is often useful when data is indexed in a given direction (ascending or descending) but we want to retrieve information the other way around.

 Using objects IDs as associated values
 ---

 In the above example we associated names to ages.
-However in general we may want to index some field of an object to some object.
-Instead of using as the sorted set value directly the data associated with the indexed field, it is possible to use an ID which refers to some object stored at a different key.
+However in general we may want to index some field of an object which is stored elsewhere.
+Instead of using the sorted set value directly to store the data associated with the indexed field, it is possible to store just the ID of the object.

-For example I may have Redis hashes, one per key, referring to hashes representing users:
+For example I may have Redis hashes representing users.
+Each user is represented by a single key, directly accessible by ID:

     HMSET user:1 username id 1 antirez ctime 1444809424 age 38
     HMSET user:2 username id 2 maria ctime 1444808132 age 42